5 steps to build a next-level product roadmap in Lucidchart

 - Open the Conditional Formatting panel on the right by clicking on the wand icon.

-- Click “+ Rule” and double-click the title at the top to rename the rule Development Stage.
+- Click “Create Rule” and double-click the title at the top to rename the rule Development Stage.

-- Under “Formatting Type,” choose “Shape Formatting.”
+- Under “Formatting,” choose “Shape Style.”
 This will change the fill color of the tasks in our product roadmap to indicate what stage they are at.

-- In the "Enter shape data label" field, either select "Development Stage" from the drop-down or type it in.
+- In the "Property" field, either select "Development Stage" from the drop-down or type it in.